- 1 cup butter, softened

 - Preheat oven to 350°.
-In a large bowl, cream butter and brown sugar until fluffy.
-Beat in eggs and vanilla.
-In another bowl, whisk flour, baking powder, spices and salt; gradually beat into creamed mixture.
-Spread into a greased 9-in.-square baking pan.
+Cream butter and brown sugar until light and fluffy.
+Beat in vanilla and eggs, one at a time.
+In another bowl, whisk together flour, baking powder, spices and salt; gradually beat into creamed mixture.
+Spread into a greased 9-in. square baking pan.

 - Mix topping ingredients; sprinkle over top.
-Bake 35-40 minutes or until set and golden brown.
-Cool in pan on a wire rack.
+Bake until set and golden brown, 35-40 minutes.
+Cool completely in pan on a wire rack.
 Cut into bars.
-Store in an airtight container.
-Yield: 20 servings.
+Yield: 20 bars

 "These are delicious!
 I used a 9x13 pan and mixed a whole bag of cinnamon chips in the batter.
 25 minutes worked in my oven.
 The pan is nearly cleared out 24 hours later!"

 "I think the 'test kitchen' needs to change the recipe to the way it was submitted.
 I used a 9x13 pan and couldn't imagine using a smaller pan, these were perfect.
 I did have to bake closer to 30mins but I think that's because I didn't smooth it completely so one side was a bit thicker."

 "My husband's favorite cookie is the snickerdoodle.
 He thinks these bars are just as good as the cookies."

 "Delicious and very easy.
 Used a 9x13 pan and baked 25 minutes.
 Moist with a great crumb.
 Cut into 16 pieces, could easily cut into 32."

 "Amazing and so much easier to make than snickerdoodle cookies.
 I did what another reviewer did and used a 13x9" pan and baked for 25 minutes.
 YUMMY!!!!"